howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 </Instruction>

 Great!
-Now we can access the methods we need to implement our Subscriptions from inside our resolvers via `context.pubsub`!
+Now we can access the methods we need to implement our subscriptions from inside our resolvers via `context.pubsub`!

 ### Subscribing to new `Link` elements

-Alright -- let's go ahead and implement the subscription that allows your clients to subscribe to newly created `Link` elements.
+Alright – let's go ahead and implement the subscription that allows your clients to subscribe to newly created `Link` elements.

 Just like with queries and mutations, the first step to implement a subscription is to extend your GraphQL schema definition.